Flow-CS196/Flow-CS196.github.io/README.md

   The working area is bigger than it initially seems: It is infinite.
 You can scroll around by dragging the empty space, and create as much space as you need for your project.

+Deleting

+  If you press backspace while dragging a box, you will delete it.
+If you just want to remove connections you have made between boxes, right-click on the white circles that the connection lines start from or end at.

 Things You Shouldn't Do

   Do not use the "$" or "this" as a variable.